katzenpost/katzenpost/README.rst

 ======================

 This library is a fork of agl's double ratchet in his pond messaging system.
-I have made several changes in this fork:
+We have made several changes in this fork:

 * serialization in CBOR instead of protobufs
 * this library takes ownership of all key material used